The third section of an insects body, behind the head and thorax.

 The tiny plants of the plankton.

-A substance that gives colour to eggs and feathers.
+A substance that gives color to eggs and feathers.

 Flipper or fin feet - group name for aquatic animals (Seals and Sea Lions).